Adora-Foundation/llm-energy-lab/README.md

  ✅ Multi-model comparison panes with per-pane controls.

  ✅ Streaming outputs, token counts (prompt/completion), and TPS.

 ## Conceptual Overview

 At its core, the LLM Behaviour Lab enables systematic exploration of how **deterministic, interpretable and corrigible human-defined parameters extrinsic to the model** interact with the **intrinsic, probabilistic model outputs**.
 These deterministic parameters include both the direct inference time configuration and code scaffolds (e.g. system/user prompts, temperature, token limits), and the post training inputs (e.g. Q&A, instructions, preferences, reinforcements).

+The wider context is explored in Adora Foundation's [Token Optimization White Paper](./documentation/Adora%20Foundation%20%E2%80%93%20Token%20Optimization%20White%20Paper.pdf), which highlights the "Non-Equivalence Problem," where visible input/output tokens underestimate true compute costs by orders of magnitude due to hidden layers like system prompts, tools, and agentic workflows.
+The paper advocates for TokenOps: the discipline of treating tokens and energy as core design constraints.
+Key principles include rightsizing models, optimizing context windows, and maintaining green software hygiene to minimize environmental impact.
+This energy lab is a tool designed to facilitate this.

 High-level data flow:

  - **Browser UIs** (`/energy`, `/comparison`, plus the main lab selector) collect prompts, temperatures, injection strategies, tool settings, and energy benchmark choices.
  - **FastAPI apps** (`app_llm_behaviour_lab.py` and the standalone apps) compose final system/user prompts, apply prompt injections and tool integrations, and stream tokens over WebSockets.